This statement is made pursuant to the Modern Slavery Act 2015.

 We supply musical instruments and equipment manufactured by many of the industry's best-known brands, and also a range of good value, high quality own-brand products.

-Whilst over 95% of revenue comes direct from consumers, we also supply educational and governmental institutions, and other retailers.
+Whilst over 95% of revenue comes direct from consumers, we also supply educational and governmental institutions.
 Our customers typically purchase direct from our websites but they can also buy certain products via other third-party sites such as eBay and Amazon.

 More details of our business can be found at http://www.gear4musicplc.com/.